itayshal/Itay-Shalom-Adi-Hanan/README.md

 			                                Ben-Gurion University of the Negev.

-Name of Lecture             -->       Gilad Ravid
+Name of Lecture             -->       Prof. Gilad Ravid

 Name of Submitters          -->       Itay Shalom & Adi Hanan